Scott Webster, Director of Graduate Admissions

 The University of Massachusetts Dartmouth, a dynamic, expanding university on the state’s southeastern coast, offers ten doctoral and over 30 master’s degree programs in both established and emerging fields of study.

-Doctoral degrees are offered in biomedical engineering/biotechnology, chemistry, electrical engineering, engineering and applied science, integrative biology, law, Luso-Afro-Brazilian studies and theory, marine sciences and technology, mathematics education, and nursing.
-Master's degree programs are in: accounting, art education, business administration, biology/marine biology, chemistry, chemistry & biochemistry, civil and environmental engineering, computer science, data science, electrical/computer engineering, finance, fine arts (artisanry, fine arts, visual design), healthcare management, marine sciences and technology, mechanical engineering, industrial and systems engineering (options), nursing, physics, policy studies, Portuguese studies, professional writing, psychology (research, clinical, and applied behavior analysis), teaching, and technology management.
+Doctoral degrees are offered in biomedical engineering/biotechnology, chemistry and biochemistry, electrical engineering, engineering and applied science, integrative biology, law, Luso-Afro-Brazilian studies and theory, marine sciences and technology, STEM education, and nursing.
+Master's degree programs are in: accounting, art education, business administration, biology/marine biology, chemistry & biochemistry, civil and environmental engineering, computer science, data science, electrical/computer engineering, finance, fine arts (artisanry, fine arts, visual design), healthcare management, marine sciences and technology, mechanical engineering, industrial and systems engineering (options), nursing, physics, policy studies, Portuguese studies, professional writing, psychology (research, clinical, and applied behavior analysis), teaching, and technology management.
 (The University also offers certificate programs in a variety of fields.)

 Students who have attended UMass Dartmouth's graduate programs go on to impressive, productive, and rewarding careers in a variety of fields.
 The University's alumni include: chief operating officer at Salary.com; entertainment and animation arts professor, California State University, Fullerton; Ocean Spray cranberries production analyst; Environmental Protection Agency senior scientist; software engineer for Raytheon; pediatrics nurse at the Children's Hospital, Boston; professor at the Rhode Island School of Design; and former vice president for academic programs at the Woods Hole Oceanographic Institution.